RRISTM/stm32_threadx/doc/theory_utility/thredx_semaphore.md

 # Semaphore

-The sempahore can be used to control if the thread can continue or not.
+The semaphore can be used to control if the thread can continue or not.
-The semaphore have conter which is incremented by `tx_semaphore_put`.
-And decremented by `tx_semaphore_get`.
+The semaphore have counter which is incremented by `tx_semaphore_put` and decremented by `tx_semaphore_get`.
 When no semaphore is available the thread can be suspended until semaphore is available.

 ## Semaphore creation